-Make sure a Group Wise Message Transfer Agent (MTA) is running for the domain where you plan to install the Async Gateway.
-If the MTA is not running, required directory structure for the Async Gateway is not built during installation.
+Make sure a GroupWise Message Transfer Agent (MTA) is running for the domain where you plan to install the Async Gateway.
+If the MTA is not running, required directory structure for the Async Gateway cannot be built during installation.

 Ensuring File System Access